Claim: Article provides information about untapped oil reserves in the Bakken formation.

 HOW can this BE!?
 HOW can we NOT BE extracting this!?
 Because we’ve not DEMANDED Legislation to come out of Washington allowing its extraction,

-James Bartis, lead researcher with the study says we've got more oil in this very compact area than the entire Middle East - more than 2 TRILLION barrels.
-Untapped.
-That's more than all the proven oil reserves of crude oil in the world today, reports The Denver Post.
+James Bartis, lead researcher with the study says we’ve got more oil in this very compact area than the entire Middle East – more than

 Don’t think “Big Oil” will drop its price – even with this find?
 Think again!
 It’s all about the competitive marketplace, and if they can extract it (here) for less, they can afford to sell it for less – and if they DON’T, others will.
 It will come down – it has to.

 Got your attention fired up yet?
 Hope so!
 Now, while you’re thinking about it … and hopefully P.O’d, do this:

 Variations: A March 2011 version morphed the 2008

 Origins: This item about untapped oil reserves in the Bakken formation (which lies within portions of North Dakota, South Dakota, and Montana) appears to have been taken from a